guillaumebgd/Clocks/README.md

 ***

-# Clocks - C Library
+# My Clock - C Library

 A little C library that allows you to launch clocks alongside the main track of your project.<br>